 The clinic will have sections for sailors who are:

-– Developing their skills after moving to Lasers or C420s from other boat types
+– Developing their skills after moving to C420s, Fevas and Lasers from other boat types

-– Planning to compete at the Law Trophy regatta, which follows this clinic.
+– Planning to compete at the Law Trophy regatta on July 2-3

-– Striving to qualify for JSA’s Laser or C420 champs in August
+– Striving to succeed at JSA’s C420, Feva and Laser champs in August

 Questions about the clinic may be directed to the JSA Office: firstname.lastname@example.org or 914-834-4202.

-Meet the Coaches – returning to lead the clinic are two college coaches:
+Meet the Coaches – leading the clinic are three college coaches:

 – Stan Schreyer, head coach of the Boston University sailing team.
 As a BU senior Stan helped win the 1999 Inter-Collegiate Sailing Association national championship.
 Stan was also named All-American Skipper and College Sailing Sportsman of the Year.
 He coaches his sailors on boat handling, strength training, racing tactics, and understanding wind patterns.
 Stan has coached the Danish Olympic Sailing Team for the Laser Radials, sailed in the Extreme 40 Grand Prix circuit from 2005-2008, was a member of the US Sailing Team from 2002-2004 and the U.S. Olympic Team in 2004 in the Tornado.

-– Morgan Collins, assistant coach at the SUNY Maritime College.
+– Morgan Collins, assistant coach at Old Dominion University.
 She began her sailing career in the Optimist class, and was a three-year member of the Optimist National Team and International teams.
 As a junior sailor, she competed in national championships in the Laser Radial and 420.
 In college, Morgan sailed for Old Dominion University.
 Highlights of her college sailing career include a 5th place finish at ICSA Women’s Singlehanded Nationals and 3rd place at ICSA Women’s Dinghy Nationals.
 Morgan qualified for the ICSA Women’s Singlehanded Nationals in Laser Radials all 4 years of her college sailing career.
 After college, Morgan coached at yacht clubs such as Annapolis Yacht Club and Lauderdale Yacht Club.